Difference Between LAN, MAN, and WAN

 What is MAN

 A Metropolitan Area Network (MAN) is used to cover a larger area than a LAN but a smaller area than a WAN.
-It connects multiple LANs across a city, a large organisation, or a university campus.
+It connects multiple LANs across a city, a large organization, or a university campus.
 Large corporations, universities, and government offices often use MANs to link different departments or branches for easier communication.
 MANs commonly use fibre optic cables to provide high-speed connections.

 What is WAN?